jakub-bochenski/tyk-docs/tyk-docs/content/tyk-oss/ce-redhat-rhel-centos.md

 ```
 ## Step 6: Configuring The Gateway

-You can set up the core settings for the Tyk Gateway with a single setup script, however for more involved deployments you will want to provide your own configuration file.
+You can set up the core settings for the Tyk Gateway with a single setup script, however for more complex deployments you will want to provide your own configuration file.

 {{< note success >}}
 **Note**

-You need to replace `<hostname>` for `--redishost=<hostname>` with your own value to run this script.
+Replace `<hostname>` in `--redishost=<hostname>` with your own value to run this script.
 {{< /note >}}